Ah, so you've decided to solve the murder at Mysterium Mansion. Hats off to you, nobody has succeeded so far. Here's the situation...

 A ghost plagues this mansion, and it's your job to determine how they died so that they can finally rest in peace.
 The only problem is, even the ghost doesn't know how it died.
 This helpful amnesia is the reason that you and your fellow psychics have been invited to this remote corner of Scotland.

-Since you're all trying to solve the murder together, this is a co-op game that will require you all to make sure each other reaches the end of every round.
+Since you're all trying to solve the murder together, this is a co-op game that will require you to make sure everyone reaches the end of every round.
 If one of you fails, you all fail together.
 For a good game, I recommend four to five players, and it takes about an hour to play through.

 Since our ghost is an amnesiac, each character has a different set of suspects, locations and weapons.
 The ghost then places the corresponding cards out in front of the screen, along with a few random ones thrown in.
 We can't make it too easy for them after all.

-If you all manage to identify your separate scenarios in time, our amnesiac ghost has a sudden epiphany, and remembers the whole murder.
-They then choose a scenario from one of the players, and give a final clue as to which one is the real murder.
+If you all manage to identify your separate scenarios in time, our amnesiac ghost has a sudden epiphany and remembers the whole murder.
+They then choose a scenario from one of the players and give a final clue as to which one is the real murderer.

 They do this by placing three final vision cards on the board, from which the players silently vote on which scenario they think is being communicated.
 This is where our 'clairvoyance' points come in.
 If you have a high number of points from lots of correct bets earlier in the game, you can see all three of these cards.
 If you have a low number, you can only see one or two of them.

 Each vision card corresponds to the weapon, murderer and location respectively, so you've got more chance of getting it right if you see all three of them.
 If most of you guess correctly, you win and the ghost is free!
 If the majority guess wrongly, well, the ghost is stuck in limbo and your professional reputations are ruined.
 Sorry.

 Mysterium Review - Game Components (Credit: Libellud)